GitauHarrison/notes/unit_testing/unit_testing_in_python.md

 ```

-Above, I have included a simple condition within the `prime_number()` function to check if the input number is actually creater than 1.
+Above, I have included a simple condition within the `prime_number()` function to check if the input number is greater than 1.
 To test the coverage, I can re-run the earlier command.

 ```python
 (venv)$ pytest --cov=prime_number --cov-report=term-missing --cov-branch